 Meriel — The main character is an old widow now, but this is a story spans a few days in her late twenties, when her hair was dark and her two children were young.
 From the title itself we can expect a narrator looking back on an earlier time.
 At the end of the narrative we see Meriel as an old woman, with the benefit of long hindsight.
 Because hindsight and time mutes any intense experience, the story itself is quiet.
 We don’t see the passionate scenes with the lover — these are skipped over.
 In fact, Munro has let her main character forget a lot of the detail.
 Is she in the throes of dementia, perhaps?
 She might well be, but dementia is not the focus of the story.
 This is about how certain details resonate, and memory is a weird thing — it is only after she learns of her lover’s death that she remembers something she’d buried — his brusque (but psychologically kind) goodbye after their encounter.

-Pierre — is Meriel’s husband, a teacher.
-29 years old.
+Pierre — is Meriel’s husband, a teacher, 29 years old.
 Grew up in West Vancouver.
 He is painted as a steady, good husband but because he is so familiar, the excitement of limerance is absent for Meriel.
 We see the two early on at a recollected party, where Meriel and Pierre pretend to be strangers for a moment or two, to add a little tame excitement to their marriage.
+We learn that novelty excites them both.

 Jonas — Pierre’s friend from childhood, who has just died, is the inverse of steady Pierre.
 He can’t hold down a job despite being qualified in a lucrative profession, is a hedonistic nutjob and ends up killing himself in exactly the manner you’d expect — by driving recklessly.
 The existence of Jonas not only sets up Pierre as steady (and boring by comparison) but also allows the reader to learn this about Meriel: She doesn’t even like Jonas, and never would have wanted to be with one of his friends (Dr Asher — a similar type).